ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

   Cortex-A78AE CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
 This erratum is still open.

+- ``ERRATA_A78_AE_2466780``: This applies erratum 2466780 workaround to
+   Cortex-A78AE CPU.
+This needs to be enabled for revisions r0p0, r0p1 of the CPU.
+   It is fixed in r0p2.

 - ``ERRATA_A78_AE_2712574`` : This applies erratum 2712574 workaround to
   Cortex-A78AE CPU.
 This erratum affects system configurations that do not use an ARM interconnect IP.
 This needs to be enabled for revisions r0p0, r0p1 and